Alfred to Elizabeth II

 George W Bush (2001-09), Barack Obama, (2009-present).

-King or Queen reigned for the longest time?
+Which King or Queen reigned for the longest

-The longest reigning British monarch was the Queen's great
+The longest reigning British monarch is Queen Elizabeth II

 and Queens by length of reign.